OSGeo/OSGeoLive-doc/doc/overview/52nSOS_overview.rst

 @QUICKSTART_52nSOS@

 .. presentation-note
-    The 52°North Sensor Observation Service (SOS) provides a standards based interface for reading of live and archived data captured by in-situ and remote sensors.
+    The 52°North Sensor Observation Service provides a standards based interface for reading live and archived data captured by in-situ and remote sensors.
 Sensors are things like a camera on a satellite or a water level meter in a stream.